hedyhli/cognate-playground/README.md

 - [X] String escape sequences
 - [ ] Prevent stack overflows
 - [ ] Optimizations on the stack before parsing
-- [ ] Consider feasibility of transpiling to JS
+- [ ] Consider feasibility of transpiling to JS or use bytecode
 - [ ] Standard library coverage
 - [X] Closures
 - [ ] Tests